 American Sign Language (ASL)

-ASL 1 (Beginning): This class is appropriate for students with no prior knowledge of ASL or for students who know a few signs and want to learn more of the grammar and usage of ASL.
+ASL 1 (Beginning): This class is appropriate for students with no prior knowledge of American Sign Language (ASL) or for students who know a few signs and want to learn more American Sign Language including grammar and usage.
 It is also a great class for parents wanting to learn basic signs to use with their babies/children or for professionals wanting to learn to communicate with Deaf clients in the workplace.
 High school juniors and seniors may also enroll in ASL classes to earn foreign language credit.

 ASL 2 (Intermediate): This course is for students who have completed ASL 1 with a B or better.
 We will focus on receptive skills, expressive skills, Deaf culture, and grammar rules.
 High school juniors and seniors may also enroll in ASL classes to earn foreign language credit.

-ASL 3 (Advanced): This course builds on skills learned in ASL 1 and 2.
+ASL 3 (Advanced): This course builds on skills learned in American Sign Language 1 and 2.
 Coursework focuses heavily on expressive skills using role-shifting, relating personal experiences, and delivering presentations in ASL.
 Students improve their knowledge of spatial relationships and increase their ASL vocabulary.
 Advanced ASL is for students who have passed ASL 1 and ASL 2 with a B or better or have demonstrable equivalent skills.

 Questions?
 Email email@example.com.